bjoroen/serus/README.md

 ## TODOs

 - [x] Start REPL for better testing
+- [ ] Lexer and Parser
+  - [ ] Error handling - Lexer and Parser should return Result<T,E>
+  - [ ] Error reporting - Lexer and Parser should keep track of line and colum for better error reporting
   - [ ] Write short documentation about Lexer and Parser implementation
+- [ ] Assembler
+  - [ ] Define grammar for Directives and Labels

 ## VM